brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

 ---
 title: Celebrating Art in General
 summary: Join us for a celebration of Art in General's incredible work over the past 40 years.
-Panelists will include Byron Kim, Chris Larson, Paul Pfeiffer, Aliza Shvarts, Robin Tewes and founders Teresa Liszka and Martin Weinstein.
-  The conversation will be led by Charlotte Kent and Irene Mei Zhi Shum.
+Panelists will include Dean Daerko, Chris Larson, Paul Pfeiffer, Jacob Procter, Aliza Shvarts, Robin Tewes and founders Teresa Liszka and Martin Weinstein.
+The conversation will be led by Charlotte Kent and Art in General Executive Director Irene Mei Zhi Shum.
 We'll conclude with a poetry reading from Caits Meissner.
+people:
+  - person: charlotte-kent
+    event_bio: Charlotte Kent, PhD is Assistant Professor of Visual Culture in the Department of Art and Design at Montclair State University.
+She received her PhD in Comparative Literature (CUNY Graduate Center), with a certificate in critical theory.
+Her dissertation focused on the narratives and rhetoric of art writing, with grant funded research at Tate Modern, to contextualize the problematics of the Homeland Security Agency’s claim “if you see something, say something.”
+Currently, she is co-editing a collection on the absurd in contemporary art.
+Beyond scholarly contributions to essay collections and journals, Charlotte produces exhibition reviews for Brooklyn Rail, opinion pieces for Clot, and feature articles as well as monthly column for Artists Magazine.
+In 2019-2020, she was the Guest Editor for the Creative Research Center, producing a series of posts on the topic of Collaboration.
 poets:
   - person: caits-meissner
     event_bio: Caits Meissner is the author of the illustrated poetry book Let It